ANYANTUDRE/Audio-Transformers-Hugging-Face/1. Working with audio data/Working with audio data.md

 Transformers offer a feature extractor class that can convert raw audio data into the input features the model expects.

 Example of Whisper’s feature extractor:
-           - First, the Whisper feature extractor pads/truncates a batch of audio examples such that all examples have an input length of 30s.
+           - First, the **Whisper feature extractor pads/truncates a batch of audio examples** such that all examples have an input length of 30s.
 There is no need for an attention mask.
-           - The second operation that the Whisper feature extractor performs is converting the padded audio arrays to log-mel spectrograms.
+           - The second operation that the Whisper feature extractor performs is **converting the padded audio arrays to log-mel spectrograms**.
 As you recall, these spectrograms describe how the frequencies of a signal change over time, expressed on the mel scale and measured in decibels (the log part) to make the frequencies and amplitudes more representative of human hearing.

 ```python
 from transformers import WhisperFeatureExtractor